TiewKH/mysql-docker-dummy/README.md

 You should run this command to take down everything spun up by ```docker-compose up```

+After everything has been taken down, add more SQL scripts in the ./sql_scripts directory.
+When you run ```docker-compose up``` again, the new running container should be populated with the data from your new SQL scripts.

 ## Connect to MySQL Docker container
 While the Docker container is still running, you can connect to your MySQL database by SSHing into it with these commands:
 ```